 - rely on yourself to regularly produce high-quality material

-- concentrate on creating and developing new ideas and solutions to new and existing problems instead of worrying about whether what you’ve written is good enough
+- concentrate on creating and developing new ideas and solutions to new and existing problems, instead of worrying about whether your writing is good enough

 - consider writing as a tool rather than a chore

 If you are committed to improving your writing, then your self-confidence will build as your writing improves.
 No matter how you feel about your current level of skill, commit to continual self-improvement and aim to feel satisfied with what you have achieved so far.
 This is what I do.